 Their intake can improve many risk factors for heart disease, including:

-- Blood triglycerides: Long-chain omega-3 fatty acids may reduce blood triglycerides by up to 30% (
+- Blood triglycerides.
+Long-chain omega-3 fatty acids may reduce blood triglycerides by up to 30% (

 DHA is critical during the last months of pregnancy and early in a baby’s life.

 During pregnancy and early life, DHA is vital for the formation of structures in the brain and eyes.

-Children up to the age of two may need 4.5–5.5 mg/lb (10–12 mg/kg) of body weight, while older children may need up to 250 mg per day (103).
+Children up to the age of 2 may need 4.5–5.5 mg per pound of body weight (10–12 mg/kg), while older children may need up to 250 mg per day (104).

 Therefore, curcumin may be helpful when supplementing with DHA.

-Adults should get 250–500 mg of combined EPA and DHA daily, while children should get 4.5–5.5 mg/lb (10–12 mg/kg) of body weight.
+Adults should get 250–500 mg of combined EPA and DHA daily, while children should get 4.5–5.5 mg per pound of body weight (10–12 mg/kg).

 DHA supplements are usually well tolerated, even in large doses.

-Consequently, too much omega-3 may cause blood thinning or excessive bleeding.
+However, omega-3s are generally anti-inflammatory and may thin your blood.
+Consequently, too much omega-3 may cause blood thinning or excessive bleeding (

 If you are planning surgery, you should stop supplementing with omega-3 fatty acids a week or two beforehand.

-Bottom Line: Like other omega-3 fatty acids, DHA may cause blood thinning.
+Like other omega-3 fatty acids, DHA may cause blood thinning.
 You should avoid taking omega-3 supplements 1–2 weeks before surgery.

 If you suspect you’re not getting enough in your diet, consider taking an omega-3 supplement.
-It is one of the few supplements that may actually be worth the money.